WLowe10/poopgen/README.md

 ### poopfiles

-A poopfile is a file named `_poop.js` that allows you to embed logic during generating a project.
+A poopfile is a file named `_poop.js` inside of a director that allows you to modulate your generator during generating a project.
 A poopfile is a simple JavaScript module that exports two functions.

 ```javascript
 export function before(ctx) {